prominenceai/deepstream-services-library/docs/overview.md

 ---

 ## Dynamic Pipelines
-All DSL Pipelines are designed to be _dynamic-pipelines_, where key components such as Sources, Branches, and Sinks can be added and removed while the Pipeline is playing -- as opposed to _monolithic-pipelines_ that must be fully defined at the beginning of the application.
+All DSL Pipelines are designed to be _dynamic-pipelines_, where key components such as Sources, Branches, and Sinks can be added and removed while the Pipeline is playing.
+This is as opposed to _monolithic-pipelines_ that must be fully defined at the beginning of the application.

 This section covers the following use cases for dynamically updating DSL Pipelines.